Last Updated on October 1, 2023

 - By Train: It’s probably more inexpensive to take a train to Siena than pay for gas in Italy!
 You can travel to Siena by train for as little as 10 euros.
 Prep for your trip with my Italy travel train tips.

 - By Bus: You can reach Siena by bus, either coach – for which I recommend Flixbus – or public.
 To catch a public bus to Siena, head to the Firenze Santa Maria Novella Train Station.
 To the left across the street, there is the Autostazione Busitalia where you can purchase a ticket to Siena using public bus transportation.
 But have no fear, the buses in Italy are very comfortable!

-- By Tour: The most convenient way to reach Siena and perfect for those with a jam-packed Italy itinerary is to book a day trip tour Florence.
+- By Tour: The most convenient way to reach Siena and perfect for those with a jam-packed Italy itinerary is to book a day trip tour from Florence.
 With transportation taken care of, you can focus on enjoying the experience!

 A small town above the Tuscan hills, Pienza is the place to go for stunning views above the countryside and an authentic Italian village feel.
 This was one of my favorite Tuscan day trips from Florence because it felt so authentic to Italian culture!